ThanhPham1987/flatgeobuf-vectordb/README.md

 An actual use case could be porduct recommendations where it mustn't be the top most similar product, but something fairly related would do too.
 I heard Amazon recommendations had become spookingly good so they had to drop in some nonsense in order not to scare people too much...

+If we somehow manage to get higher accuracy somehow, fgb could become a possible add-on for [SemanticFinder](https://do-me.github.io/SemanticFinder/).
+This way, the index files wouldn't need to be loaded entirely to the frontend anymore.

 ## Discussion

 Okay, so far I tried not to talk about the tons of drawbacks and needed optimizations in this workflow but let's do so now.